chiaatt/note-taking-fe/README.md

 The backend is hosted on https://note-taking-be.onrender.com, and thus no need to run the backend locally.

+## Authorisation
+The application uses JWT token to authenticate the users.

 ## Improvements
 - Allow users to add more than one label when creating or updating a note (backend already supported), as well as auto-complete from existing labels.
 - Display the notes in a card format rather than in a table
-- Allow to filter by more than one label (backend already supported)
+- Allow filtering by more than one label (backend already supported)